 Big City, Small Town, or Rural?

 Reflecting on current trends in evangelicalism, in the light of a visit to Scotland by an American prosperity preacher, David Robertson of the Free Church of Scotland suggested that modern-day church planting was motivated by a similar prosperity ethos .
-That is, churches prefer to plant in the big cities, where there were plenty of people and influential networks, rather than the smaller towns of the UK.
-He suggested the reasoning may be due to the “trickle down” theory, that once churches are established in the big centres of London, Edinburgh etc, then Christianity will eventually trickle down to the likes of Hull and Kilmarnock .
+That is, churches prefer to plant in the big cities, where there are plenty of people and influential networks, rather than in the smaller towns of the UK.
+He suggested the reasoning may be due to the “trickle-down” theory, that once churches are established in the big centres of London, Edinburgh, etc, then Christianity will eventually trickle down to the likes of Hull and Kilmarnock .

-So what is the best planting strategy, go to the big, or go to the small?
-I will try and show a system dynamics view of church planting using some of the church growth models that I have developed .
+So what is the best planting strategy, go to the big or go to the small?
+I will try to show a system dynamics view of church planting using some of the church growth models that I have developed .
 Three models should be enough to capture the difference between the contemporary and historic approaches to planting.

 Supply & Demand Model

-In this model the church supplies its religion in a society where at any time there are some people who demand it.
-Supply is according to the size of the church, reinforcing loop R, figure 1, and demand is according to the size of the unbelieving society, balancing loop B1.
-Initially demand exceeds supply; thus early growth is determined by how well the church supplies the needs of those seeking a church.
-However at some point demand will fall below supply, as the pool of potential converts shrinks, thus slowing church growth.
+In this model, the church supplies its religion in a society where, at any time, there are some people who demand it.
+Supply is according to the size of the church, reinforcing loop R, figure 1.
+Demand is according to the size of the unbelieving society, balancing loop B1.
+Initially, demand exceeds supply.
+Thus, early growth is determined by how well the church supplies the needs of those seeking a church.
+However, at some point, demand will fall below supply as the pool of potential converts shrinks, thus slowing church growth.
 Church size reaches a limit when demand B1matches the leaving process B2 .

-Thus to get a bigger church, a church plant needs to be in a bigger community, for example a city.
+Thus, to get a bigger church, a church plant needs to be in a bigger community, for example, a city.
 The bigger the city, the more the demand, the more converted.
-Thus as long as the new church can compete favourably with the existing ones in the city then it will have a big demand.
-The key is to do things better than the others, be it worship, discipleship, Sunday Schools, so that it is attractive to the whole city, not just a local area.
+Thus, as long as the new church can compete favourably with the existing ones in the city, then it will have a big demand.
+The key is to do things better than the others, be it worship, discipleship, or Sunday Schools, so that it is attractive to the whole city, not just a local area.
 It may also be attractive to those in other churches as well, perhaps hastening the decline of the ineffective ones.

 Bounded Resource Model